A teenage girl was rushed to hospital last night having suffered serious injuries in crash near Portadown

-Teenage girl rushed to Belfast hospital after suffering serious injuries in crash near Portadown
+Teenage girl rushed to Craigavon hospital after suffering serious injuries in crash near Portadown

 and live on Freeview channel 276

-It is understood the girl was taken initially to Craigavon Area Hospital and later transferred to the Royal Victoria Hospital.
+It is understood the girl was rushed to Craigavon Area Hospital.
 It is understood her injuries are not thought to be life-threatening.

 A spokesperson for the NI Ambulance Service said it was tasked to the Derrylettiff Road area on Tuesday, October 31 after a 999 call at 8.41pm with reports of a road traffic collision.